foundersandcoders/ws-software-design-js/README.md

 ## Exercise 2: Design
 Revisit your architecture.
 Could you imagine implementing each component (or most of them) as a module?
 If not, try to modify it to make this possible.
+Use of the module pattern is recommended.

+Beyond this, you are not bound to use any of the patterns described in the previous section, and indeed if there are patterns you are aware of that you think might be appropriate, feel free to use them.

 Now for each component of your app:
 * determine how you break down it's responsibilities into functions